-Pagosa Springs is home to stunning landscapes, natural getaways, and lively festivals.
-It’s another hot springs town that has a lot to offer visitors.
-There’s a nice downtown section lined with shops, restaurants and history.
+Pagosa Springs is home to stunning landscapes, natural getaways, lively festivals, and a million other wonderful things to do.
+It’s another hot springs town that has a lot of tourist attractions for visitors.
+There’s a nice downtown section lined with shops, restaurants, and history.
 Local legend says “Pagosa” is an Indian word meaning “boiling water”.

 Along with an excellent R&R scene, Pagosa offers visitors all the major recreation.
-Nearby Wolf Creek Ski Area gets the most snow in Colorado.
-Snowmobiling, cross-country skiing, snowshoeing and really every other winter activity is close-by.
-Summer has it all as well.
+The nearby Wolf Creek Ski Area gets the most snow in Colorado.
+Snowmobiling, cross-country skiing, snowshoeing, and really every other winter activity are close by.

-Hot Springs – The Springs Resort is the largest in town with over twenty soaking pools and one of the nicest hotels in town.
-Also downtown, Overlook offers a retreat from the crowds, along with exceptional views of town.
+Hot Springs – Named for their natural geothermal springs found just downtown, Pagosa Springs is renowned for relaxation and the healing of the mind and body.
+The Springs Resort is the largest in town with over twenty soaking pools and one of the nicest hotels in town.
+Also downtown, Overlook offers a retreat from the crowds, along with exceptional views of the town.
 Healing Waters is another resort and hotel in town.

 - San Juan River cuts through downtown, with ample opportunities to cast a line.